aspose-pdf/Aspose.PDF-Documentation/sharepoint/developer-guide/add-barcode-to-a-pdf-file/_index.md

 ---
-title: Add Barcode to a PDF File
+title: Add Barcode to a PDF File in SharePoint
+linktitle: Add Barcode to a PDF File
 type: docs
 weight: 40
 url: /sharepoint/add-barcode-to-a-pdf-file/
 lastmod: "2020-12-16"
+description: PDF SharePoint API lets you add a barcode to a PDF document as shown in the image below.
 ---

+## Add Barcode to a PDF File

 {{% alert color="primary" %}}